2008 Summer Olympics marketing: Film

 The film "One Person's Olympics" supported by Beijing's Olympic promotion committee shows Jackie Chan, Stefanie Sun, Leehom Wang, and Han Hong singing "Stand Up Together" in unison.

 Video games

-Two games were made for this event.
-Beijing 2008 is the official game for the 2008 olympics developed by Eurocom.
-Mario & Sonic at the Olympic Games was published by Sega for North America and Europe and published by Nintendo for Japan.
+Two video games were made for this event.
+Beijing 2008 is the official game for the 2008 Olympics developed by Eurocom.
+Mario & Sonic at the Olympic Games was published by Sega in North America and Europe and published by Nintendo in Japan.

 Animations

 A Chinese animation titled The Olympic Adventures of Fuwa was jointly produced by BTV and Kaku Cartoon.

 Stamps

-The United Nations postal service launched six commemorative stamps by Brazilian pop-artist Romero Britto released on 8 August.
+The United Nations Postal Administration launched six commemorative stamps by Brazilian pop-artist Romero Britto released on 8 August.

 A special edition of stamps were issued by Hong Kong Post on 9 August with the theme of hosting the Equestrian event.
 Two limited edition products - Prestige Crystal Blocks Gift Set and the Beijing 2008 Olympic Games Limited Edition Prestige Stamp Album was on sale at 37 philatelic offices with limited stocks available.
 The album is issued in a limited edition of 6,000 copies with a certificate.